Introduction and general terms

 Will anyone contact me for marketing purposes?

-WaveLength will only contact you for marketing purposes by email or other electronic means if you have signed up for our newsletter or otherwise agreed to be contacted.
+WaveLength will contact you for marketing purposes if you have given us permission to do so.
 Where you have provided your postal address we may send you direct mail about our work unless you have told us that you do not wish to receive such information.

 If you wish to contact us either to obtain information about our work or to stop us sending you such information please email us at firstname.lastname@example.org, call 01708 621101 (Mon-Fri 8am-4pm) or write to WaveLength, 159a High Street, Hornchurch, RM11 3YB with the details of your request.
 You may also opt out of marketing emails at any time by clicking the unsubscribe link in any marketing email from WaveLength.

 Will WaveLength share my personal information with anyone else?

 WaveLength will only use your information for the purposes for which it was obtained.
-We will not share it, unless you have agreed that we can.
+We will not share personally-identifiable information with anyone else, unless you have agreed that we can.

-We will keep your information confidential except where disclosure is required or permitted by law (for example to government bodies for tax purposes or law enforcement agencies for the prevention and detection of crime, subject to such bodies providing us with a relevant request in writing).
+We will keep your information secure and confidential, except where the law requires us to disclose it.
+For example; to government bodies for tax purposes or law enforcement agencies for the prevention and detection of crime, subject to such bodies providing us with a relevant request in writing.
+We may also have to share data with the companies that provide us with IT and system administration services.

 Offensive or inappropriate content placed on the WaveLength website

 If you post or send offensive, inappropriate or objectionable content to or anywhere on the WaveLength website or engage in any disruptive behaviour on any WaveLength service, we may use your personal information to stop such behaviour.

 Where WaveLength reasonably believes that you are or may be in breach of any of the laws of England and Wales (or the law of Scotland if you live there), we may use your personal information to inform relevant third parties.
 For example, your employer, internet provider or relevant law enforcement bodies.

 How long will WaveLength keep my personal information?